The History of Torre Bert

 From 1957, many youngs were watching the first space missions at TV, and read the news showing the equipment used by the first ground stations to receive signals transmitted by artificial satellites.
 Soon they see the first manned Russian and American spacecrafts orbiting around the Earth.
 For some of these amateurs it was the opportunity to experiment the first equipments directed to space communication.

-On April 1965, the Reader's Digest (here is another link) published the exciting adventure of two amateurs listening to space illustrated with the sketch displayed at right, article in which author J.D.
-Ratcliff explained how two young Turino, the Judica-Judica-Cordiglia brothers had set up a tracking satellite station of their own, Torre Bert, to listen to the first space communications between the Russian or American spacecrafts and the ground stations.
+On April 1965, the Reader's Digest published the exciting adventure of two amateurs listening to space illustrated with the sketch displayed at right, article in which author J.D.
+Ratcliff explained how two young Turino, the Judica-Cordiglia brothers had set up a tracking satellite station of their own, Torre Bert, to listen to the first space communications between the Russian or American spacecrafts and the ground stations.

 At the time of its release this story looked to me like a dream : with some equipment amateurs seemed able to listen to space communications, and even get telemetry sent by spacecrafts.
 We could work at home like did engineers at Houston !
 This reality fascinated me !

 Added to other readings, this new fact convinced me to become an amateur radio.
-In this way, if I didn't become an astronaut, I had at least the opportunity to listen to their communications.
+In this way, if I didn't become an astronaut, I had at least the opportunity to listen to their communications and to share my passion with other fans of shortwaves !.

-But time running, two decades later my dream of kid became to broken in parts as other echoes reached my antennas.
+But time running, two decades later my dream of kid broken in parts when other echoes reached my antennas.
 The Judica-Cordiglia brothers hadn't realized all they claimed.
 Was it possible ?
 Now helped with my scientific and amateur radio backgrounds I had the capabilitiy to verify most of their alleged claims.

-This is this investigation that I would like to present you below.
-Not the complete Judica-Cordiglia brothers story that you will find in its complete version on Lost Cosmonauts, a fine website maintained by Giovanni and Mario Abrate.
+This is this investigation that I present you below.
+Not the complete Judica-Cordiglia brothers story that you will find in its complete version on Lost Cosmonauts maintained by my friends Giovanni and Mario Abrate, including documentaries on social medias (YouTube and Dailymotion).
 I would like only to highlight some facts and excercise your critical sense one more time.
 Report and criticals.

 Torre Bert and the Zeus network